 First, reschedule your test date as soon as possible!
 Seats are limited and fill up quickly.
 Also, keep in mind that test centers make individual decisions about whether or not to administer the SAT/ACT based on CDC and local guidelines.
 If you are registered to take an exam in a city that is considered a COVID-19 "hotspot," you may want to explore testing outside your county or even state, if/when it is safe to do so.

-- What are the major ways that you anticipate the college admissions process changing because of COVID-19?
+- What are the major ways that the college admissions process has changed because of COVID-19?

-It will be more difficult for students to differentiate themselves than ever before.
-Without test scores, extracurricular accomplishments, or summer activities -- and with junior and senior year grades based on unreliable and uneven online learning -- Admissions officers can’t turn to their normal factors to compare students.
+It is more difficult for students to differentiate themselves than ever before.
+Without test scores, extracurricular accomplishments, or summer activities -- and with a large portion of grades based on unreliable and uneven online learning -- Admissions officers can’t turn to their normal factors to compare students.
 College essays will be more important than ever before for students to paint a picture of who they are and what they can offer.

-- What can I do to differentiate myself from other applicants while I'm stuck at home during quarantine?
+- What can I do to differentiate myself from other applicants while health guidelines and admissions requirements continue to fluctuate?